Sequential Diversification with Provable Guarantees: Uniform Continuation Probabilities

 In this section, we address the case where all continuation probabilities \itempr{i} are equal, and we devise approximation algorithms for \omsd under this special case.
 Specifically, we assume $\itempr$ may vary as a function of $n$ and can asymptotically approach 0 or 1, excluding the trivial cases of $\itempr = 0$ or $\itempr = 1$.

 We analyze three regimes for $\itempr$, and design algorithms that achieve constant-factor approximations for \omsd in each regime.
-Due to space constraints, two regimes are presented in the main content, with the third deferred to the appendix.
+Due to space constraints, two regimes are presented in the main content, with the third deferred to the full version of this paper.

 As outlined earlier, we reformulate the problem using the intemediate problem \omshp, which then leads to a solution for \omsd.
 Recall that for an order \ordSet, the ordered Hamiltonian-path objective is defined as $\ordpath{\ordSet} = \sum_{i = 1}^{n-1} \wi \dist{\order{i}, \order{i+1}}$, where $\wi = \sum_{j=i+1}^{n} \itempr{\ordSet{j}}$.
 In the uniform probability setting, since $\itempr{i}=\itempr$ for all $i$, the coefficient $\wi$ is entirely determined by its position in the order, rather than the actual items being ranked.
 In this case,